Ankita Lokhande's Father is Hospitalised, Prays For Speedy Recovery: Get Well Soon Paaa

 Actor Ankita Lokhande’s father Shashikant Lokhande has been admitted to a Mumbai based hospital.
 The actor took to Instagram to share a boomerang of her dad who is lying on a hospital bed and she captioned it as “Get well soon paaa,” followed by a heart emoji.
 There is no information on the same yet.
-Also Read - Union Minister Harsimrat Kaur Badal Resigns Over Govt's 'Anti-Farmer' Bills in Lok Sabha
+Also Read - Disha Salian's Boyfriend Rohan Rai Knows 'Secrets' And Sushant Singh Rajput's Death is Interlinked, Claims BJP MLA

 Take a look at the post below:

 Ankita Lokhande was Sushant Singh Rajput’s ex-girlfriend.
 Ever since his death, Ankita has been supporting SSR’s family for the justice for SSR.
 Her support has recently landed her in trouble.
 She had shared a long post on Instagram and wrote, “Again clarify, for the reason time and again being asked by the media to me on whether I feel it’s a murder or suicide?
 I have never said it’s a murder or anyone in particular is responsible.
 I always have encouraged justice for my late friend SSR and stood by the bereaved family and truth should be brought out by the investigating agencies.
 Being a Maharashtrian and an Indian citizen, I have total faith in the Maharashtra State Govt/Police & Central Government instrumentalities.
 Though when some lingos like “Sautan” and “widow” were used for me, which is in public knowledge.
 I never responded to it.
 I only came forward to narrate about SSR and his mental health till 2016.”
-Also Read - Mayanti Langer: Who is Filling up For Star Anchor in IPL 2020 in UAE?
+Also Read - EXC vs KAM Dream11 Team Hints And Fantasy XI Predictions For ECS T10 Capelle 2020: Captain, Vice-Captain For Excelsior 20 vs SV Kampong Cricket T10 Match 12 at Sportpark Bermweg 2:30 PM IST September 18 Friday

 “Dear Haters!
 Let us assume you must have known in and out about your friend and whats going on in her life and relationship.
 Glad to see you wake up finally, but I wish you would have woken up sooner and advised your friend not to support any kind of drug abuse by SSR if any.
 When she very well knew about his mental state by publicly stating that he was in depression.
 Should she have allowed a depressed man to consume drugs?
 How is that going to help?
 His condition would deteriorate to a level that would make a man take the action that SSR has allegedly taken.
 She was the closest person to him at that time.
 On one hand, she says she was coordinating with all the doctors for his betterment of health on request of SSR, and on the other hand, she was coordinating drug logistics for him.
 Would anyone, who claims to have loved someone so deeply, allow the other person to consume drugs claiming to know his mental state and condition?
 Would you do that?
 I don’t think anyone would.
 So how can it not be seen as an act of carelessness and irresponsibility?
 As per her, she informed his family about his ongoing treatment but did she ever inform them about his drug consumption?
 I am sure she didn’t because maybe she, herself, enjoyed consuming it.
 And this is why I feel it’s Karma/Fate.
 Little advice for the unknown.”
 You guard your friend and I am standing by the family”.
 “But let us maintain civility by not coming on to each other personally, either directly or indirectly”, she added.
-Also Read - Pulwama-like Attack Averted After Army Recovers 52 kg Worth Explosives in Jammu and Kashmir: Report
+Also Read - COVID-19: With Spike of Over 96,000 Cases, India's Tally Crosses 52-Lakh Mark, Deaths Near 85K